thaalesalves/thaalesalves/README.md

   * OpenShift FTW.
 I'm familiar with OCP4 and OCP3, having done the specialist course for both versions.
 Currently working on the certification

-  * I like to play here and there with Watson (check out [The Grand Prognosticator](https://github.com/thaalesalves/grand-prognosticator))

   * Containerization is life, and if you disagree, I pity you :rage:

   * With that in mind, I'm also familiar with Docker, Podman, Skopeo and Buildah

+  * Speaking of OpenShift and Containers, I've created a free course about OpenShift and Containers for those that would like to check it out.
+It's in portuguese though

+  * I like to play here and there with Watson (check out [The Grand Prognosticator](https://github.com/thaalesalves/grand-prognosticator))

   * I'm almost giving up WhatsApp and using Kafka for messaging.
 Too bad my friends won't take the idea seriously :disappointed:
 </details>